DHRI-Curriculum/curriculum-to-notebooks/README.md

 Currently, here are the known bugs in the script that need attention:

 - Something in the script still makes the *last* section in each module (specified in `order.json`) end up *first* in each notebook.
 It is unclear why and this needs some further investigation.

+## Dependencies

+No dependencies beyond the standard Python 3 libraries.